 TCA has an agreement with the California Department of Motor Vehicles (DMV) to receive license plate information and authorize vehicle registration holds.
 TCA's authority stems from 1996 California state laws (the Streets and Highways Code and California Vehicle Code).

 You can dispute a violation by filling out the "Contest of Notice" portion of your "Notice of Toll Evasion."
-This notice is typically mailed to you within two weeks of the violation.
+This notice is typically mailed to you within two weeks of driving The Toll Roads without paying.
 Please include a written explanation for contesting the violation.
 We will investigate the circumstances and provide the results by mail.

 You most likely received a violation because your transponder failed to read and your license plate is not on file with the your tolling agency.
 To resolve the violation, you should:

-You can pay your violation on our Violation Resolution page or tear off the bottom portion of the notice and send a check for the amount due to: The Toll Roads Violations Dept., PO Box 50190, Irvine, CA 92619-0190.
+You can pay your violation on the Toll Violation page of our website or tear off the bottom portion of the notice and send a check for the amount due to: The Toll Roads Violations Dept., PO Box 50190, Irvine, CA 92619-0190.

 If you previously disputed a violation and are not satisfied with the outcome, you may appeal the decision by completing a Request for Administrative Review.

-If a driver uses The Toll Roads and does not use FasTrak®, an ExpressAccount® or One-Time-Toll® to pay tolls incurred on the trip, a violation will be processed for each transaction.
+If a driver uses The Toll Roads and does not use FasTrak® account or pay the toll(s) online, a violation will be processed for each transaction.
 A violation penalty will be assessed in addition to the toll, consistent with our current policy for non-payment.